 What is chronic myeloid leukaemia (CML)?

-We have separate information about other types of leukaemia.
+We have more information about other types of leukaemia.

 How chronic myeloid leukaemia develops

 All blood cells are made from blood stem cells.
-These are blood cells at the earliest stage of their development (called blast cells).
-There are two types of blood stem cell:
+These are blood cells at the earliest stage of their development.
+Blood stem cells develop into the following 2 types:

-• lymphoid stem cells – which make a type of white blood cell called lymphocytes
+• Lymphoid stem cells make white blood cells called lymphocytes.

 Symptoms of chronic myeloid leukaemia (CML)

-CML develops slowly and many people do not have symptoms in the early stages.
-Sometimes CML is found by chance when you have a blood test before an operation, or as part of a routine health check.
+Chronic myeloid leukaemia (CML) usually develops slowly.
+Many people do not have symptoms in the early stages.
+Sometimes CML is found by chance.
+This might be when someone has a blood test before an operation, or as part of a routine health check.

-In the early stages of CML, any symptoms are usually mild and develop slowly.
-They can be confused with the symptoms of more common illnesses, such as flu.
+Sometimes in the early stages of CML, symptoms can be mild.
+They may be confused with the symptoms of more common illnesses, such as flu.

 We have more information about general symptoms of leukaemia.